tmpim/casket-docs/docs/tls.md

 ## Summary of Features {#summary}

-In summary, Caddy implements these TLS features for you automatically.
+In summary, Casket implements these TLS features for you automatically.
 It is the only server to do so by default:

 -   Session identifiers
 -   Session ticket key rotation